eriklong95/eesh/laboratory/experiments/experiment3.md

 # Experiment #3: Executing programs in a process

-In this experiments, we will use the program defined by `execute_svp.c`.
+In this experiment, we will use the program defined by `execute_svp.c`.

-What happens at the call to `execvp()`?
+Run the program and try to figure out what the `execvp` function does?
+What output do you see?
-Will the print statement after the `execvp` call be executed?
+Does the print statement after the `execvp` call get executed?

 ## What if ...